Chris Spencer, Group Chief Security Officer, GlobalReach Technology

-- It will not be not possible to use MAC address that has attached to the private network to block that MAC from connecting to public Wi-Fi in own home (carriers)
+- It will not be possible to use MAC address that has attached to the private network to block that MAC from connecting to public Wi-Fi in own home (carriers)

-- If a subscriber forgets the network as stated above, they will have to re-register for service that is based on MAC address recognition.
+- If a subscriber forgets the network as stated above, they will have to re-register for a service that is based on MAC address recognition.

 - Customers that change MACs will have to re-sign in and register new device (which could be filling up their account’s device concurrency limits)

 - Android’s connectivity manager creates a profile on the fly.
-Creating a new MAC with every connection will fail or will mean have to use WISPr for open connections
+Creating a new MAC with every connection will fail or will mean having to use WISPr for open connections

 - Some clients rely on a stored authorised MAC (hashed) address list to connect users quickly to open hotspots without authentication (returning users)

 - Pay-per-use customers have their PPU pass associated with a MAC.
-If it changes there is no way to transfer that pass to another MAC (an alternative solution for this is already possibly within the GlobalReach AAA, such as issuing a session code that they could re-enter to gain back the purchased package)
+If it changes there is no way to transfer that pass to another MAC (an alternative solution for this is already possible within the GlobalReach AAA, such as issuing a session code that they could re-enter to gain back the purchased package)

 - Freemium Wi-Fi subscribers can more easily create a new MAC that will allow them to create a duplicate account and get another free session or allowance.

 - MAC randomisation could result in duplication of a real registered MAC address, creating a spoofing scenario (theft of service, erroneous attribution).
 NB: We’ve asked for more clarity from Google.
-Currently it is not know what the scope of the randomisation is.
+Currently, it is not known what the scope of the randomisation is.

 - Analytics that rely on the ability to identify a unique device, and have that identifier remain consistent over time, will be affected